You can and should raise an expedite request if your EAD is pending and you are on the verge of losing your job.

 USCIS can take up to 45 days to approve your EAD once they have accepted your EAD expedite request.
 Practically, we have seen approvals within 10 days.

-The chances of EAD expedite approval with Congressman help are very good.
+The chances of EAD expediting approval with Congressman help are very good.

-USCIS does not approve EAD expedite request unless you have a real emergency other than job loss.
+USCIS does not approve EAD expedite requests unless you have a real emergency other than job loss.

 You will have to provide documents to prove your claim.
 The final decision to expedite the request rests with USCIS.